 - 1 and 1/2 cups (360ml) warm water (about 95°F (35°C))

-- *No need to grease the bowl.* Stir the first 5 ingredients together in a large bowl.
-Stir in the warm water.
-The dough will be pretty sticky-- don't be tempted to add more flour-- you want a sticky dough.
+- *No need to grease the bowl, and do not use a mixer in this step because the dough is too sticky for a mixer.* Stir the first 5 ingredients together in a large bowl, and then stir in the warm water.
+The dough will be pretty sticky—don’t be tempted to add more flour—you want a sticky dough.
 Gently shape into a ball as best you can.
 Cover tightly with plastic wrap or aluminum foil.
 Set on the counter at room temperature (honestly any normal room temperature is fine!) and allow to rise for 12-18 hours.
 The dough will double in size, stick to the sides of the bowl, and have a lot of air bubbles.

 - Turn the dough out onto a lightly floured work surface and, using lightly floured hands, shape into a ball as best you can.
 Doesn’t have to be perfect.
 Transfer dough to a large piece of parchment paper, a piece large enough to fit inside your dutch oven and one that is safe under high oven heat.
 (I use this parchment and it’s never been an issue.)
 Place the ball of dough + parchment inside a bowl so the dough doesn’t spread out as it rests.
 See photo above.